Opaheke railway station

-Hunua opened on 20 May 1875, as part of the Auckland and Mercer Railway on 20 May 1875, built by Brogden & Co, when it was extended from Penrose.
-A limited service may have started earlier, as Brogden & Sons ran excursion trains to Drury in October 1874.
+Hunua opened on 20 May 1875, as part of the Auckland and Mercer Railway, built by Brogden & Co, when it was extended from Penrose.

-The station was opposite Ōpaheke Saleyards on Ōpaheke Road, on the Hay's Farm.
 It was a very small sixth class station, with a shelter shed (20 ft by 9 ft).
-By 1884 there was a passenger platform with cart approach and a loading bank, and in 1894 there was a petition for a goods shed to be built.
+By 1884 there was a passenger platform with cart approach and a loading bank.

+In 1894 there was a petition for a goods shed to be built.
 In 1891 the Coultland Brothers obtained permission to lay a tramway from the station.
-A suggestion was made in 1899 that a tramway could be laid between the station and Hunua coal seams.
+A suggestion was made in 1899 that a tramway could be laid between the station and the Hūnua coal seams.
 However, it seems that the Hunua Colliery only used road transport to get its coal to the railway at Papakura.

+The station was renamed to Opaheke on 7 January 1912.

+Duplication of the tracks between Papakura and Paerātā was completed on 3 December 1939.

+Across the road from the station the Opaheke Saleyards were opened in 1955, with the first sales held on 15 February.

-The station was damaged by fire on 3 May 1956 and the rest offered for sale in May 1963.
+After closure on 13 November 1955, the station building was damaged by fire on 3 May 1956 and the rest offered for sale in May 1963.